BSpendlove/VoiceVLANConfig/README.md

 ## How to use the script

 It was designed with in mind to:
-1. Change VTY lines to ONLY allow SSH
+1. Change VTY lines to ONLY allow SSH (onlyAllowSSH() function, can be removed from the script)
 2. Create VLAN
 3. Apply the new vlan created as a voice vlan, on static access ports that only belond to X vlan